A container view controller that manages a radio-style selection interface, where the selection determines which child view controller to display.

 In iOS 6 and later, if you assign a value to this view controller’s

 restoration property, it preserves a reference to the view controller in the selected tab.
 At restore time, it uses the reference to select the tab with the same view controller.

 When preserving a tab bar controller, assign unique restoration identifiers to the child view controllers you want to preserve.
 Omitting a restoration identifier from a child view controller causes that tab to return to its default configuration.
 Although the tab bar controller saves its tabs in the same order that they are listed in the

 view property, the save order is actually irrelevant.
 Your code is responsible for providing the new tab bar controller during the next launch cycle, so your code can adjust the order of the tabs as needed.
 The state preservation system restores the contents of each tab based on the assigned restoration identifier, not based on the position of the tab.

 For more information about how state preservation and restoration works, see App Programming Guide for iOS.

-Differences in tvOS
+Differences Between iOS and tvOS

 Tab bar controllers serve the same purpose in tvOS as in iOS, but provide slightly different user interface features: